yashprit/inspired-social/plugin/wp-content/plugins/bp-album/readme.txt

 == Changelog ==

+= 0.1.8.14 =
+* Fixes even more problems caused by changes in the WordPress core

+= 0.1.8.13 =
+* Fixes corrupted file caused by SVN failure in WP plugin repo

+= 0.1.8.12 =
+* Compatibility with BuddyPress 1.6
+* Fixes "Warning: Missing argument 2 for wpdb::prepare()" in WP 3.5
+* Fixes "Fatal error: Call to undefined function wp_create_thumbnail()" in WP 3.5
+* Updated the plugins internal version checker
+* Updated strings in the admin menu and user screens for better clarity
+* Added action hooks to allow integration with other plugins

 = 0.1.8.11 =
-* "Compatibility with BuddyPress 1.5"
+* Compatibility with BuddyPress 1.5
-* "Fixed the bug that was restricting file upload size"
+* Fixed the bug that was restricting file upload size
-* "Added de_DE (German) and fr_FR (French) translations"
+* Added de_DE (German) and fr_FR (French) translations
-* "Fixed a bug when users could not be deleted when the activity stream was turned off"
+* Fixed a bug when users could not be deleted when the activity stream was turned off
-* "Removed a filter that was adding <p></p> tags to descriptions"
+* Removed a filter that was adding <p></p> tags to descriptions
-* "Fixed global media page causing user media items to render incorrectly when added to BuddyPress template header"
+* Fixed global media page causing user media items to render incorrectly when added to BuddyPress template header

 = 0.1.8.10 =
-* "Ability to upload files with extensions other than .jpg, .png, and .gif"
+* Ability to upload files with extensions other than .jpg, .png, and .gif
-* "Missing translation text domains on file upload error messages"
+* Missing translation text domains on file upload error messages

 = 0.1.8.9 =
 * "Please upload only JPG, GIF or PNG photos" error when user uploads a file with an upper-case extension (.JPG vs .jpg) fixed.
 This was defect was caused by changes made in BuddyPress 1.2.8 [Tracker Entry](https://www.pivotaltracker.com/story/show/11097197)